Fellowship in Cardiovascular and Thoracic Surgery at Hofstra Northwell School of Medicine

 We boast one of the most experienced cardiac surgical teams in the Queens, Nassau and Suffolk area.
 We are host to the only accredited cardiothoracic residency on Long Island and one of only five in the NY metropolitan area.
-As an academic affiliate of the Hofstra Northwell School of Medicine, all of our cardiothoracic surgeons hold an academic rank in that prestigious institution.
+As an academic affiliate of the Zucker School of Medicine, all of our cardiothoracic surgeons hold an academic rank in that prestigious institution.

 Our focus on quality and progressive state-of-the-art surgical therapies has been consistent for many years.
 We have developed a team approach to the care of the cardiac and thoracic surgical patient that creates several multidisciplinary layers, promoting education, safety and compassionate care.
 We have worked diligently to be sure all members of the care team are imbued with the spirit of excellence, safety and pride in our mission.

 Our surgeons and facilities have consistently achieved better than expected outcomes in coronary artery bypass surgery and valve surgery in the New York State Cardiac Surgery database.
 This remarkable achievement was achieved with the close cooperation of multiple teams of dedicated and highly competent individuals caring for an increasingly complex group of patients.
 It is emblematic of the steps we have taken to insure patient safety and satisfaction.